aloframework/session/README.md

-A caching component in building
+A session component in building